5 Important Facts to Mark Lung Cancer Awareness Month

 You made a change, and you’ve put down the cigarettes.
 Or, you never smoked in the first place.
 Great!
 Unfortunately, non-smokers are also at risk for developing lung cancer, primarily if they work or live with smokers.
 Secondhand smoke increases a non-smoker’s cancer risk by 20 to 30 percent.

 - Symptoms Don’t Tell The Whole Story:

 A majority of patients don’t even have symptoms until the cancer reaches more advanced stages.
 To make things more complicated, different patients will experience various symptoms.
 Some mesothelioma patients will live for years without knowing they have the disease.
-In some cases, a simple cough may be misdiagnosed as a more common illness, until a patient’s symptoms become severe.
+Sometimes, a simple cough may be misdiagnosed as a more common illness until a patient’s symptoms become severe.

 - Early Detection is Key: